zertico/apidoc/source/index.md

 }
 ```

-### Show
+The manager can visualize all addresses created for him accessing the route described below.

-You also can show an address using a command line, with the id of the address, or accessing a route, both cases are described below.
+Route: *`GET "/api/v1/manager/client-addresses"`*

-Route: `GET "/api/v1/manager/client-addresses/:id"`
+## Show

 > Show Address